 Preschool-age children are beginning to learn how to play with others, and they enjoy make-believe.
 Two-year-olds still haven't mastered how to control their emotions, and they aren't good at sharing; they often play next to but not with other children.
 By age 3, children are more likely to play with peers and to share.
 Three-year-olds also enjoy playing pretend both alone and with others.
 However, they also still have extreme but short-lived emotions and often need to be encouraged to express their feelings with words.
 Four-year-olds have very active imaginations (some will have imaginary friends) and enjoy role-playing.
 They're learning about taking turns and can play simple games.

-As early as age 2, children may start to like toys and media content that fit with gender stereotypes -- for example, girls and princesses and boys and trains.
+Children develop their gender identities (whether they're boys or girls) around age 2.
+They may show a preference for toys and media content that fit with gender stereotypes -- for example, girls and princesses and boys and trains.
+Between the ages of 2 and 4, children learn stereotypes about activities, traits, toys, and skills associated with each gender.
 Those preferences may grow stronger over this period.